api3dao/airnode/packages/airnode-examples/README.md

 yarn rebuild-deployer-container
 ```

-This command will facilitate the previously built artifacts container to build the deployer.
+This command will use the previously built artifacts container to build the deployer.

 ### 11. (Only if deploying to a cloud provider) Deploy Airnode

 Now you're ready to deploy Airnode on the cloud provider.
-Just run:
+To proceed, run:

 ```sh
 yarn deploy-airnode
 ```

 This command will use the [deployer](https://github.com/api3dao/airnode/tree/master/packages/airnode-deployer) package
 to deploy your Airnode.
-Deployment may take some time so be patient.
+Deployment may take some time and should not be interrupted.
+Please be patient.

 ### 12. (Only if running Airnode locally) Build Airnode docker container